Clinical and Immunologic Changes due to Subcutaneous Immunotherapy With Cat and Dog Extracts Using an Ultrarush Up-Dosing Phase: A Real-Life Study

 2Department of Clinical Neuroscience, Therapeutic Immune Design Unit, Karolinska Institutet, Stockholm, Sweden

-3CIBERES, Instituto Carlos III, Madrid and Department of Medicine, Universidad Autónoma de Madrid, Madrid
+3CIBERES, Instituto Carlos III, Madrid and Department of Medicine, Universidad Autónoma de Madrid, Madrid, Spain

 Objective: We aimed to evaluate the efficacy of and immunologic changes caused by subcutaneous immunotherapy (SCIT) in patients with allergy to cat and dog.

-Methods: Patients presenting rhinitis and/or asthma with allergy to cat or dog from a previous safety study were included.
-All had specific IgE to cat and/or dog.
-Using an infusion pump (IP), SCIT maintenance dose was administered over one 4-hour session, followed by monthly administration over 6 months.
-Data were gathered on clinical outcomes, pulmonary function, FeNO, rhinitis and asthma symptoms, quality of life (QoL), asthma control test (ACT), and symptom visual analog scale (VAS) at baseline and then at 1, 3, and 6 months.
-Specific IgE and IgG antibody responses to different cat and dog allergens were determined.
+Methods: The study population comprised patients with rhinitis and/or asthma and allergy to cat or dog from a previous safety study.
+All patients had specific IgE to cat and/or dog.
+The SCIT maintenance dose was administered using an infusion pump over a single 4-hour session, followed by monthly administration over 6 months.
+Data were gathered on clinical outcomes, pulmonary function, FeNO, rhinitis and asthma symptoms, quality of life (QOL), and scores for the Asthma Control Test and symptom visual analog scale were recorded at baseline and then at 1, 3, and 6 months.
+Specific IgE and IgG antibody responses to cat and dog allergens were determined.

-Results: Sixty-one patients having a mean age of 35.6 ± 9.7 years were included, 40 of whom underwent cat SCIT.
-A significant improvement was observed in rhinitis and asthma symptoms and in QoL, use of medication, VAS, and ACT at 1 month; these improvements persisted at month 6.
-Clinical improvement with cat extract was significantly higher than with dog.
-An increase of >0.9 in ESPRINT-15 health-related quality of life in allergic rhinitis) was observed in 49.09% of patients, and 58.18% showed an increase of >0.5 in AQLQ(asthma quality of life questionnaire), at month 6, both differences indicating the minimal important difference.
+Results: The study population comprised 61 patients with a mean age of 35.6 (9.7) years, of whom 40 underwent SCIT for at allergy.
+A significant improvement was observed in rhinitis and asthma symptoms and in QOL, use of medication, visual analog scale score, and Asthma Control Test score at 1 month; these improvements persisted at month 6.
+The clinical improvement with cat extract was significantly more marked than with dog extract.
+Nearly half of the patients (49.09%) had an increase of >0.9 in the ESPRINT-15 QOL in allergic rhinitis questionnaire, and 58.18% had an increase of >0.5 in the Asthma Quality of Life Questionnaire score at month 6.
+Both differences represent the minimal clinical important difference.
 A significant increase was observed in specific IgG and IgE to different allergens at 3 and/or 6 months.

-Conclusions: Ultrarush SCIT with cat and dog extracts has substantial clinical value in many patients.
+Conclusions: Ultrarush SCIT with cat and dog extracts has substantial clinical value for many patients.

 Key words: Ultrarush subcutaneous immunotherapy, Cat, Dog, Allergy